jeherve/rest-api-post-embeds/readme.txt

 * `jeherve_post_embed_featured_cache` allows you to control how long the featured images are cached.

 == Changelog ==

+= 1.3.3 =
+Release Date: April 26, 2016
+* Make sure we don't display Featured Images when the attribute isn't set to true.

 = 1.3.2 =
 Release Date: March 14, 2016